barstoolbluz/postgres-metabase/README.md

-info                             # Shows the welcome message fetch                            # Fetches the Iowa liquor sales dataset populate                         # Populates the PostgreSQL database with this dataset
+info                             # Shows the welcome message fetch                            # Fetches the Iowa liquor sales dataset populate                         # Populates the PostgreSQL database with this dataset pgconfigure                      # Reconfigure PostgreSQL database as needed
 ```

 ## 🔍 How It Works

 ### 🔄 Configuration Management

-The environment implements a multi-tiered config strategy:
+Our environment implements a multi-tiered config strategy:

 1. **Existing Environment Variables**: Uses PostgreSQL environment variables if available
 2. **PostgreSQL Config File**: Reads from `postgres.config` if present